• Skip to primary navigation

 Oozing, melty cheese like mozzarella or asadero cheese is ideal for this recipe

-• Use warm water to make the dough.
+• Use warm milk/water to make the dough.
 It helps softening the mix and yields a smoother dough.

 • Pick a melty cheese such as mozzarella, asadero, quesadilla or a combination of cheeses.